 In the know: Runners who complete at least five of the 14 races in Brazen’s Ultra Half Series lineup, plus Rocky Ridge in October, receive an ultra-cool die-cast finisher coaster, with the top 3 finishers earning giant checks.
 And those who complete the Ultra Half Series while accumulating at least four miles (21,120 feet) of climbing also score a High Flyer Club patch.

 For a fit ‘n’ fun weekend getaway with the spouse or girlfriends, the concept of “Run, Sip, Explore” is tough to beat.
 Each boutique-style event is limited to ~2,500 runners and features the trademark DR post-race festival, where wine enthusiasts can showcase their shiny new bling while sampling wines from a variety of local vineyards.
 RaceRaves member @kahamilt offers her own endorsement of the Santa Barbara Wine Country Half this way: “[I]f you are a single guy, this is YOUR race.
 Tons of chicks out having a good time and drinking lots of wine.”

 Love running?
 Love visiting National Parks?
-Now you can have the best of both worlds, thanks to Salem Stanley and his team at the aptly named Vacation Races (VR).
+Now you can have the best of both worlds, thanks to Salem Stanley and his team at aptly named Vacation Races (VR).
 VR burst on the scene in 2012 with its inaugural event in Utah’s Zion National Park.
-Four years later the company has expanded its lineup to nine races—including its newest offering in the Everglades—in some of the country’s most popular National Parks.
+Four years later the company has expanded its lineup to include ten half marathons and three ultramarathons in some of the country’s most popular National Parks.

 Find this article informative or entertaining?
 Please share it, and let others know RaceRaves is the premier online resource to DISCOVER, REVIEW & TRACK all their races and to CONNECT with other runners!

-Other RaceRaves articles you’ll enjoy (trust us!):
+Other RaceRaves articles you’ll enjoy (trust us!)